Steep (video game): Additional expansions

 The additional expansions were similarly received as the main game.
 The Road to the Olympics DLC was criticized by Kato of for providing little substance.
 While he enjoyed the Japanese mountain ranges, he was very critical of the game's new story mode and the Korean mountain.
 He noted that the mode "half-heartedly attempts the staging of its own Olympic drama" without conveying an Olympic experience.

 The decision to only include freestyle disciplines in the story while completely omitting skiing events such as Super-G or giant slalom added to that sentiment.
 He questioned the decision to include the Korean mountain ranges where the Olympics took place but not making them accessible in freeride mode.
 All in all, he noted that the expansion "restrict what is best about Steep with little to show for it in return."
 Chris Shive of Hardcore Gamer was less critical of the expansion, calling the new story mode "a goal-focused narrative that so many gamers have been conditioned to crave", while noting the game's stunning visuals, especially in the Japanese mountains.

 The X Games Pass was described by Michele Sollazzo of Eurogamer as a completion of the game's development, bringing it to its final form.
 Also, he noted that the expansion provided a good contrast to the previous Road to Olympics expansion, as it focused more on extreme sports.
 While he noted the X Games expansion itself as short, he found the competitions to be rather challenging.
 Stefan Stuursma of XGN also noted the difficulty of the X Games events and felt the new challenges added depth to the game.
 However, he criticized Ubisoft for not including a new area and the relative small amount of content in the new DLC package.

 Accolades

-The game won "Best Sports Game" at the 2016 Gamescom Awards and the 2016 Game Critics Awards, respectively, as well as "Sports Game of the Year" at the 2017 D.I.C.E.
+The game won "Best Sports Game" at the 2016 Gamescom Awards and the 2016 Game Critics Awards, as well as "Sports Game of the Year" at the 20th Annual D.I.C.E.
 Awards.